Favourited 139 times

 Hi, we are a Franco-English family who moved to the Dordogne from the UK in 2016 to renovate an 18th century farmhouse into holiday gites and B&Bs.

-Mike is British and Sylvie is French, but she lived in the UK for many years.
-Our home language tends to be English, sometimes "Franglish", but we all have a good command of French.
+Mike is British, Sylvie is French, and our home language tends to be English, sometimes "Franglish", but we all have a good command of French.